-Fisher, Carla.
-Advertising.
-Carla L. Fisher is an Assistant Professor and affiliate of the STEM Translational Communication Center and UF Health Cancer Center.
-She was a Pre-doc Fellow with the National Institute on Aging with post-doc training from the National Cancer Institute.
+Fisher, Carla L. Advertising.
+Carla L. Fisher is an Assistant Professor, an Affiliate Member of the STEM Translational Communication Center and UF Health Cancer Center, and Affiliate Faculty in the Center for Arts in Medicine.
+She has pre-doc and post-doc training with the NIA and NIH/NCI and has received federal, private, and local funding.
 Using a life-span, developmental lens she examines the importance of family communication to health in the family environment and clinical setting, focusing on coping and health-promotion behavior.
-She conducts narrative-focused mixed-method research with multi-method qualitative designs.
-Her work has been funded at the federal, private, and local levels and published in journals like Patient Education & Counseling, Journal of Genetic Counseling, Health Communication, & Psycho-Oncology.
-She served as an expert for the USAID and the Office of Women's Health (OWH) and currently is the qualitative researcher on research grants for the Military Primary Care Research Network.
-Fisher is internationally recognized for her research on mother-daughter communication, breast cancer coping, and prevention, collaborating with Mayo Clinic and Memorial Sloan-Kettering Cancer Center (www.motherdaughterbreastcancer.com).
-Her book, Coping Together, Side by Side: Enriching Mother-Daughter Communication across the Breast Cancer Journey is the first translational, research-based book on the psychosocial experience of cancer from the mother-daughter perspective.
+She conducts narrative-focused mixed-method research with multi-method qualitative designs and has collaborated with various practitioners at leading cancer centers (e.g., Mayo; Sloan-Kettering).
+Her work has been published in journals like Patient Education & Counseling, Health Communication, & Psycho-Oncology.
+She has served as a government expert for USAID, the Office of Women's Health (OWH), and the Military Primary Care Research Network.
+Fisher is internationally recognized for her research on mother-daughter breast cancer coping and prevention (www.motherdaughterbreastcancer.com) and includes the first translational research book in this area: Coping Together, Side by Side: Enriching Mother-Daughter Communication across the Breast Cancer Journey.
+Her current projects include 1) African American mother/daughter breast cancer communication; 2) environmental breast cancer risk messages, including cultural tailoring issues and dissemination via social media; 3) provider-patient interaction and acupuncture treatment engagement military family medicine; and 4) family communication and type 2 diabetes coping and risk management.

 Freeman, John.
 Journalism.
 John Freeman has headed the photojournalism program at the University of Florida since joining the faculty in 1991.
 His research interest focuses on successful photojournalists and has been published in Visual Communications Quarterly and News Photographer magazine.
 His professional experience includes six years as a staff photographer at The Wichita Eagle in Kansas and college internships at The Arizona Republic and Palm Beach Post.
 Freeman is also active in the National Press Photographers Association and was named NPPA Educator of the Year in 2001.
 He is a two-time winner of the College of Journalism's Teacher of the Year award.
 Since 2005, Freeman has conducted a two-week summer study abroad program to Berlin, where UF students photograph and write about the diverse population of the now unified city.
 The 2012 website he produced with student work was recognized with a firstplace "Best of the Web" award at the 2013 AEJMC convention in Washington, D.C.
+Between 2015 - 2017, Prof. Freeman served as a member of the National Screening Committee for Fulbright Awards coordinated through the National Geographic Magazine Storytelling Fellowships.